lmorais-dev/fibchain/README.md

 }
 ```

-Optionally you might want to query the contract internal counter state, to do that use this command:
+Optionally, you might want to query the contract internal counter state, to do that use this command:

 ```bash
 #!/bin/bash